The Confederation / First Voyage Out / Bird's Eye 1969-1971

 The singer was Tom Nelis and the drummer was Rick Sheppard.
 For some reason, their bass player wasn’t going to be there today.
 But he had left his beautiful white Fender Precision bass there.
 Charlie and the guys played a couple of songs they'd been working on, one of which was a Jimi Hendrix song called Hey Joe.
 I had already learned that song from my copy of the Are You Experienced? album.
 I asked them if it would be OK if I got out their bass player’s bass and played along.
 They all said.
 “Sure!”

 The next day at school, Charlie asked me if I wanted to join the band!
 Unfortunately, the bass player’s dad had bought the band's PA System, so that was now gone.
-Also, I didn't have an amplifier.
+Also, I didn't have an amplifier or a bass.
 I asked my mom if she could rent me another bass guitar and amplifier, but she said she couldn't afford it.
 I'd learned lots of bass parts from records the previous summer with my rented Harmony bass and small amp.
-But for now, I would have to use my cheap Decca electric guitar with 2 strings missing as my "bass" guitar!
+But for now, I would have to use my cheap Decca electric guitar with 2 strings missing as my "bass" guitar, along with a shoebox sized Decca amp with an 8" speaker!

 Tom had a friend in Boston who built me a Heath Kit bass amplifier and shipped it down to Charlotte.
 Heath Kit is exactly what it sounds like; a bunch of parts in a box that you assemble yourself.
-Tom had also recently bought a cheap España bass guitar after saving enough money from washing dishes at a Polynesian restaurant and he let me use it in the band.
+Tom had also recently bought a cheap sunburst España bass guitar after saving enough money from washing dishes at a Polynesian restaurant where we both worked and he let me use it in the band.
 I eventually bought it from him; my first bass guitar!

 We practiced for six months before we got our first gig.
 Rick's dad held a campaign party at their house for Eddie Knox, who was then running for a state senate position.
 His dad went to a lumber yard and brought home four sheets of plywood and put those down on the grass in their backyard; a stage!
 I think we knew about six copy songs; a few Beatles songs, plus Hey Joe by Jimi Hendrix, I Can See for Miles by The Who, Sunshine of Your Love by Cream, Jumpin' Jack Flash by The Rolling Stones and probably some others I can't remember now.
 We also played about six of Charlie's songs, along with the very first song I ever wrote called Eternal.